Wondering what is the best development approach to guarantee the success of your app?

-- Such Agile projects require just the relevant processes, and no process overhead.
-An empowered team is imperative, which requires a high degree of collaboration.
+- Such Agile projects require just the relevant processes and no processing overhead.
+An empowered team is imperative and requires a high degree of collaboration.

 - Projects like this will involve “Continuous Integration” (CI) and “Continuous Delivery” (CD) as part of the software delivery life cycle or SDLC.
 These are important for frequent releases, however, setting up a CI environment is complex.
 CI should feed CD seamlessly, and this requires close collaboration between developers, testers, DevOps engineers, etc. Read more about this in “5 common pitfalls of CI/CD—and how to avoid them”.

 I recommend that you use the “Scrum” technique to deliver such projects, and organize the project team as follows: